garrandall/popular-music-data/tracks/little-more--royalty--chris-brown.md

 ---

 Wake me up before you go,
-Ooh, I need a little more
+Oh, I need a little more
 Just a little more, a little more of your love

 Wake me up before you go,
-Ooh, I need a little more
+Oh, I need a little more
 Just a little more, a little more of your love

 Oh, I need a jumpstart,